emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-swagger-ui.md

 # Swagger UI

-In this microlearning we will focus on learning how you can use the Swagger UI.
+In this microlearning, we will focus on learning how you can use the Swagger UI.
 To test your API Gateway and more importantly to let others test your API Gateway solution the Swagger UI can play a vital role.
 Among others it specifies:
 - Authorization
 - HTTP Resource Paths